Skip to content

 Resource 2

-This project was created by Hope, a sophomore at Georgetown Visitation Preparatory School.
+This project was created by Hope, a senior at Georgetown Visitation Preparatory School.
 Hope has loved all things STEM since she joined Rosie Riveters in fourth grade.
 In school, she enjoys advanced math and science classes as she works towards becoming an engineer.
 In addition to playing flute in both her school orchestra and a local college band, competing on the varsity crew team, and serving her community, she is a member of her school’s engineering and design club and president of the coding club.
 She loves to merge logic and creativity in STEM, and looks forward to changing the world as a woman in STEM!

 Get ready to explore the solar system!